 Chimney stacks

-Repair category 1
+Repair category -

-Notes No significant defects evident.
+Notes Not applicable.

 Roofing including roof space

 Repair category 2

-Notes There is moss growth on the roof tiles and the tiles are weathered.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There are sections of torn and damaged under tile felt.
-A reputable roofing contractor can provide further advice.
+The soffits to the roof tile verges may contain asbestos based materials.
+See

+information on Asbestos in the limitations of inspection section above.
+The flat bitumen felt roof covering to the right hand extension has a limited life expectancy and can fail without warning.
+There is cracking to felt work and moss growth to the roof.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor will be able to provide further advice.

+There is missing ridge pointing.